minprog/platforms/code_tools/3 testers/theory/index.md

         middle = size // 2
         return items[middle]

 Now we can test for this.
+Test whether the function raises a certain exception.
 Here's how you do it in `pytest`:

     import pytest
     from median import get_median